wp-plugins/pauls-latest-posts/readme.txt

 * Show Posts: Choose whether Posts should be displayed or not.
 * Show Posts Title: Choose whether the title for the Posts section should be displayed or not.
 * Posts Title: Title for the Posts section.
+* Display Only Posts From Category: Choose to restrict posts from a particular category.
+Default is to display posts from all categories.
 * Number of Posts: Number of posts to show in the Sidebar.
 * Excerpt Size: Number of words to display in the excerpt for the post.
 * Randomise Post Offset: Picks a random offset and displays the next "Number of Posts" from that offset.
 Over-rides any specified "Post Offset".